Spectral Evolution and Invariance in Linear-width Neural Networks: Additional Empirical Results

 For all NNs in our experiments, we apply a normalized and centered nonlinear activation function such that Assumption~\ref{ass:activation} holds ($\E[\sigma(z)]=0$ for $z\sim\cN(0,1)$) because we can exclude a large but trivial spike in the initial spectra of kernel matrices.
 In all architectures of NNs we considered, we remove the bias term of each layer and apply the NTK parameterization \eqref{eq:NN} with standard Gaussian initialization.
 Specifically, all entries of $\bW$ and $\bv$ in \eqref{eq:2NN} at initialization are i.i.d. standard Gaussian random variables.
 For all experiments on synthetic datasets, we use standard Gaussian random matrices to generate the training data $\bX$.
 In addition, we consider the training label noise defined in Assumption~\ref{ass:teacher} as $\boldsymbol{\varepsilon}\sim\cN (0,\sigma_\varepsilon^2\bI_n)$.
-The empirical NTK of two-layer NN can be explicitly written\footnote{Here we train both layers, so we have two parts in the NTK expression.
-If we only train the first-hidden layer, we can simply remove the second CK part.
-For general formula of the empirical NTK, see \citep{huang2020dynamics,fan2020spectra}.} as

-In the following, we further introduce more empirical results for practical NNs in Section~\ref{sec:real_world} and two-layer NNs with Gaussian dataset in Section~\ref{sec:cases}.